rasmusfreund/bioinf-prog-course/book/chapters/07_organizing_your_code.md

 What does it do?
 What does it return?
 What number does `square(2)` then represent?

 Below I have used it in some expressions that are printed.
 Make sure you understand what each expression evaluates to.
-Do the explicit substitutions and replacements on paper before you run it.
-Remember that we can substitute a function call (like `square(2)`) for the value it returns, just like we can substitute a variable `x` for the value it points to.
+Do the explicit substitutions and reductions on paper before you run it.
+Remember that we substitute a function call (like `square(2)`) for the value it returns, just like we substitute a variable `x` for the value it points to.

 ```python
 print(square(3))